grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

   => new(this, _tenantId, _userId, HttpClient, _lastReportResult, _lastInputForecastDto);
 ```

 You'll notice that the extension objects are always created anew every time the properties are accessed.
-This is on purpose, to avoid the necessaity of state synchronization between them and the driver.
+This is on purpose, to avoid the necessity of state synchronization between them and the driver.
 The driver holds all the current data and feeds it to extension objects every time they are created.
+This way the extension objects get the most "fresh" data.

-Also, if you read through the code, you'll notice that the extension objects feed some data back to the driver via an interface called `AppDriverContext`.
+Also, if you read through the code, you'll notice that the extension objects feed some data back to the driver via an interface called `IAppDriverContext`.
 This is a consequence of the driver managing the state.
-Short term, it isn't that bad, but I will be dealing with it shortly.
+Short term, it isn't that bad, but I will be dealing with it later.

-But first, let's see what we can do to allow testing with different data.
-There are three routes I usually choose from:
+First, though, let's see what we can do to allow testing with different data (e.g. simulate a bad request).
+To achieve this, there are three routes I usually choose from:

 * Lambda customizations
 * Chaining methods on extension objects